perfkote/kotecheck/scripts/README.md

 - Make sure you ran the export step first
 - Check that `database-export.json` exists in your project root

+**"toISOString is not a function" error**
+- This has been fixed - the script now automatically converts date strings to Date objects
+- Make sure you're using the latest version of the import script

 ## Safety Notes

 - The export script only reads data (safe to run anytime)